About the SE Uplift Board of Directors

 Every Neighborhood Association in the district may nominate a representative to serve on the SE Uplift Board of Directors.
 The selection process, timing, and eligibility varies depending on the written process outlined in each Neighborhood Association’s bylaws or other written policy.

-Once a Neighborhood Association has selected its nominee, the board chair may complete this Board Member Nomination Form.
-Using the information on the form, SE Uplift will provide the Nominee with our Digital Board Member Onboarding Handbook which contains materials to read, sign and return to our Executive Director.
-Once these onboarding materials are received, SE Uplift will arrange for the Board of Directors to seat the Nominee at an upcoming board meeting.
+Once a Neighborhood Association has selected its nominee, the president or “board chair” completes the Board Member Nomination Form.
+Using the information on the form, SE Uplift provides the Nominee with our Digital Board Member Onboarding Handbook which contains materials to read, sign and return to our Executive Director.
+Once the completed onboarding materials are received, SE Uplift arranges for the Board of Directors to seat the Nominee at an upcoming board meeting.

 Declaration of Unity

-The Southeast Uplift neighborhood program board of directors affirms the rights of all citizens to live and work without fear of intolerance because of their age, disability, income, gender, religion, sexual orientation, or their ethnic, racial or national origin.
+The SE Uplift Neighborhood Coalition board of directors affirms the rights of all community members to live and work without fear of intolerance because of their age, disability, income, gender, religion, sexual orientation, or their ethnic, racial or national origin.
 We honor and encourage the diversity within our neighborhoods and strive to have full participation from all our various groups on our board and in our neighborhood associations.

 Board Meetings

-As participants in board meeting, each member of the board agrees to hold each other accountable to the following community agreements:
+Each member of the SE Uplift board agrees to hold each other accountable to the following community agreements:

 • Come prepared to participate, be curious, and think boldly